 Whether you're planning a trip and want to prepare by getting in the mood or reminiscing about trips you've taken, these movies will transport you to Mexico where the sun is hot, the desert is dusty and passions run strong.

-Most of these are Hollywood movies, and (what did you expect?) portray Mexico in a very stereotypical manner, so you may not learn anything about Mexico from them, but at least you can be entertained and enjoy the landscape.
+Most of these are Hollywood movies and portray Mexico in a very stereotypical manner, so you may not learn anything about Mexico from them, but at least you can be entertained and enjoy the landscape.

 Nacho Libre (2006)

-Fans of slapstick comedy will enjoy this movie in which Jack Black plays Ignacio, a monk who doubles as a wrestler to earn money to buy food for orphans.
+Fans of slapstick comedy will enjoy Nacho Libre, in which Jack Black plays Ignacio, a monk who doubles as a wrestler to earn money to buy food for orphans.
 Filmed on location in Oaxaca.

 Once Upon a Time in Mexico (2003)